microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** include error from downstream services as the 'inner-error' section of the response body.

-<span style="color:red;"> TODO: There are some security considerations here, e.g. returning the endpoint/url with a status code that exists/doesn't exist. )</span>
+<span style="color:red;"> TODO: There are some security considerations here, e.g. returning the endpoint/url with a status code that exists/doesn't exist.
+Johan )</span>

 #### Working with files
 Generally speaking, there are two patterns that you will encounter when working with files; single file access, and file collections.